 Length: 24-36 inches

-Copperheads live in every part of North Carolina, and are in fact one of the most common and widespread snakes in North America.
+Copperheads are venomous snakes that live in every part of North Carolina, and are in fact one of the most common and widespread snakes in North America.
 They have distinctive, light brown and tan colorations with an hourglass-like pattern on their backs.
 The head is distinctly triangular.
 Though they aren’t actual water snakes, they are semi-aquatic.

-Copperheads are more common in woodlands, but they do sometimes inhabit wetlands and river valleys.
+Copperheads are more common in woodlands, but they do sometimes live in habitats like wetlands and river valleys.
 They prefer to eat rodents and other small animals.
 Copperheads account for over 90% of the snakebites in North Carolina, but their bite is rarely life-threatening.

 It is quite painful though and should always be treated as serious.
 Occasionally, these bites occur when a person steps on a wild copperhead, but a large percentage (if not an outright majority) of bites occur when people are trying to handle or kill one.